m-derakhshi/xpaymen/README.md

 ## Testing

-The repository includes PHPUnit tests.
+This repository includes PHPUnit tests.
 Run the tests with:

 ```bash
 vendor/bin/phpunit